A strong and growing portfolio of employees and new talent.

-Greater MSP’s pipeline for new financial services sector talent is strong as well, bolstering the likelihood of continued sector growth.
+Greater MSP’s pipeline for new financial services talent is strong, bolstering the likelihood of continued sector growth.
 Greater MSP-based colleges and universities graduated approximately 1,900 students from accounting, finance, financial management, mathematics, statistics, and actuarial sciences in 2014.

 Graduating finance, insurance, and financial tech talent only matters if those students stay in the region.
 Greater MSP retains our recently educated finance and accounting graduates:

 - Over 73 percent of regional finance and accounting graduates between 2012 and 2014 are still employed in the region.